reema-ibrahim/tech-portfolio/docs/about.md

 id: about
 title: About
 ---
-This is organizations I am participating/have participated in:
+This are organizations I am participating/have participated in:

 ## Technology Related